Professor Eric Cross

 Board member of Northern Stage and Live Music Now NE

 My musicological research interests lie mainly in Italian baroque opera, especially the works of Vivaldi.
 I have published in many of the leading British musicological journals, and have prepared scores of several complete Vivaldi operas for performances in New York, Denmark, Germany and Poland, and in England by the English Bach and Buxton Festivals and for the Chandos and Naive recordings of Ottone in villa.
-I have also published on Benjamin Britten.
+I have also published on Benjamin Britten and Charles Avison.

-More recently I have developed a research profile in cultural policy and have published on the contribution of Higher Education to regional cultural development, and on the Great North Museum project.
+More recently I have developed a research profile in cultural policy and have published on the contribution of Higher Education to regional cultural development, on the Great North Museum project, and in relation to Creative Fuse North East.

 Cultural and creative industries